cx99jctqp2-lang/Immortal-bot/README.md

 ## 📜 Licenza

-© ChatUnity-Bot.
+© RlyBot-MD.
 All rights reserved.
 Check the license for details.

 <p align="center"><strong>🌟 Support the project with a GitHub star! 🌟</strong></p>